 Estimate Your Retirement Expenses

-For a rough estimate of your future expenses in retirement, a general rule of thumb is to multiply your current income by 70–90%, or more or less, depending on your individual circumstances and the lifestyle you hope to enjoy.
-You’ll want to create a more detailed budget as you get closer to retirement, but this is a good ballpark formula to use in these early planning stages.
+For a rough estimate of your future expenses in retirement, a general rule of thumb is to multiply your current income by 70–90%, or, depending on your individual circumstances and the lifestyle you hope to enjoy.
+You’ll want to create a more detailed budget as you get closer to retirement, but this is a good ballpark formula to use in these early retirement planning stages.

 Put It All Together